-Tomović M.1, Grahovac J.2, Elezović N.1
+Tomović M., Grahovac J., Elezović N.

-1University of Priština in Kosovska Mitrovica, Faculty of Technical Sciences Knjaza Miloša 7, 38220 Kosovska Mitrovica (e-mail: milica.tomovic@pr.ac.rs)
+University of Priština in Kosovska Mitrovica, Faculty of Technical Sciences Knjaza Miloša 7, 38220 Kosovska Mitrovica (e-mail: milica.tomovic@pr.ac.rs)

-2Faculty of Technology Novi Sad, University of Novi Sad, Bulevar cara Lazara 1, 21000 Novi Sad, Serbia
+Faculty of Technology Novi Sad, University of Novi Sad, Bulevar cara Lazara 1, 21000 Novi Sad, Serbia

-Abstract: The research was conducted to determine the concentration of As+3 in the soil and parts of juniper at the surface mine Sastavci (Badanj) and its surroundings.
+Abstract: The research was conducted to determine the concentration of $As^{+3}$ in the soil and parts of juniper at the surface mine Sastavci (Badanj) and its surroundings.
 Various natural and anthropogenic (industrial) activities lead to rapid increases in the accumulation of toxic and potentially toxic metal cations in the soil.
 Abandoned mining areas represent significant environmental problems.
 Heavy metals, being non-biodegradable, can persist in the environment for extended periods.
 They have the potential to enter the food chain, starting from plants to animals, and then accumulate in the human body through the consumption of contaminated food.
-The accumulation of heavy metals in the human body can pose health risks, including various health problems, and contamination with heavy metals also poses a serious threat to ecosystems.
-Therefore, the remediation of contaminated areas is of great importance.
+The accumulation of heavy metals in the human body can pose health risks, including various health problems, and contaminated areas is of great importance.
 Phytoremediation is a technique that has been used for the remediation of this mining area due to its innovation, efficiency, and environmental sustainability.
-This research was conducted to determine the concentration of As+3 at the surface mine itself and its surroundings, as well as to monitor the distribution of As+3 cations in the juniper system, including roots, branches, needles, and fruits.
+This research was conducted to determine the concentration of $As^{+3}$ at the surface mine itself and its surroundings, as well as to monitor the distribution of $As^{+3}$ cations in the juniper system, including roots, branches, needles, and fruits.